Bonds versus collectives for higher rate taxpayers

 Reinvested Income

-While the taxation of capital gains looks attractive, at a time of highly volatile asset values, many investors may consider capital growth oriented investments to carry a higher (and potentially unacceptable) degree of risk.
 It is widely accepted that investing for income in a portfolio that is then reinvested reduces overall risk and over the long term is an important driver of growth.
 In such portfolios the comparative tax position can change for the following reasons:

-- Franked UK dividend income income paid to a UK insurance company suffers no further tax and can thus be fully reinvested.
+- Franked UK dividend income paid to a UK insurance company suffers no further tax and can thus be fully reinvested.

 - Dividend income paid to a collective will, after deduction of management expenses, generally be taxed on the investor even if reinvested.
 Higher rate taxpayers will have to pay an extra 33.75% income tax on the dividend income they receive in excess of their dividend allowance.
-For example, a higher rate taxpayer receiving a dividend of £10,000 will have a further tax liability of £3,037.50 (assuming the £1,000 dividend allowance is available and the remaining £9,000 is taxed at 33.75%) leaving a net amount of £6,962.50 available to accumulate.
+For example, a higher rate taxpayer receiving a dividend of £10,000 will have a further tax liability of £3,206.25 (assuming the £500 dividend allowance is available and the remaining £9,500 is taxed at 33.75%) leaving a net amount of £6,793.75 available to accumulate.
 The same dividend paid to a UK insurance company suffers no further tax resulting in £10,000 available for reinvestment.
 The tax payable on dividends from directly held collectives must be taken into account in determining net returns to the investor even though the tax is unlikely to be physically paid out of the reinvested dividends.

 - In volatile investment markets, money and cash funds continue to have an appeal.
 Here, interest paid to a UK life fund will be reinvested after 20% tax at life fund rates.
 Interest distributions (from a collective invested substantially in cash, debt or fixed interest) received by a higher rate taxpaying investor will suffer 40% tax year on year for interest payments in excess of their personal savings allowance.